- Download our Moving to Munich Guide (PDF)

 International schools in Munich are more directly aimed at expat students and offer modern facilities and more extra-curricular activities than most public and private German schools.
-The majority of the international schools in Munich offer the International Baccalaureate curriculum, while others offer curricula from specific countries, such as the United Kingdom and the USA.
+The majority of the international schools in Munich offer the International Baccalaureate curriculum, while a few offer curricula from specific countries, such as the UK and the US.
 But these benefits come at a price, and fees can be high, particularly for senior grades.
-Space may be limited at these schools so expat parents planning a move to Munich need to apply as early as possible.
+Space may be limited at these schools, so expat parents planning a move to Munich need to apply as early as possible.

 Children in Germany, regardless of disability, have the right, according to the Basic Law (Grundgesetz), to early childhood education, and primary, secondary and tertiary schooling.
 Children with disabilities are supported as far as possible in mainstream schools and there have been recommendations for increasingly inclusive educational practice in general education and vocational schools.

 The goal is to enable children to be educated together regardless of ability and to guarantee and develop the standards achieved in special-education teaching, advisory and support services.
 Ultimately, the government tries to ensure that those with special needs can comfortably attend their nearest school, have access to the same standard of education as their peers, learn and play in a safe environment and be able to make good academic and social progress.